dogweather/forkful/content/en/google-apps-script/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers is a fundamental task in programming that’s used for a myriad of applications, such as simulations, games, and security systems.
-Programmers employ this technique in Google Apps Script to introduce variability, test scenarios, and add unpredictability to their applications within the Google ecosystem, including Sheets, Docs, and Forms.

 ## How to:
 In Google Apps Script, you can generate random numbers using the `Math.random()` function, similar to JavaScript.
 This function returns a floating-point, pseudo-random number in the range 0 (inclusive) to 1 (exclusive).
 To tailor these numbers for various use cases, such as generating integers within a specific range, you may need to perform additional calculations.

 ### Generating a Basic Random Number
 To generate a simple random number and log it to the console:

 ```javascript